 In her book How Not to Start a Magazine, B. Ann Bell says the number one way new magazines fail is through poor budget planning.
 Poor planning for printing, postage, and marketing are among the top expenses in her book, originally published in 2006.
-Fast-forward ten years and it’s easy to say that a new magazine could essentially launch without worrying about printing or postage, as long as you replace those fees with much more cost-effective hosting and delivery fees.
+Fast-forward fourteen years and it’s easy to say that a new magazine could essentially launch without worrying about printing or postage, as long as you replace those fees with much more cost-effective digital hosting and delivery fees.

 If you’re wondering how to start a magazine and publish it profitably, you can start with Bell’s suggestion: make a budget.